MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 > When you start from the command ine, there is a two second delay between new sessions.

 ## Analyzing log entries
 After running the suite, you can choose **Log Entries** to see what happened.
+Use the **Show Errors** and **Show sessions running at the same time as this** buttons to apply filters to the results.
+For example, filtering can help you troubleshooting errors by showing you what a user was doing when an error occurred.
+You can use the **Open in Excel** action to build dashboards that can help you visualize performance results.

 ********Image of the Log Entries page******************

-Log entries are listed in the order that they were created, so the different scenarios are mixed.
-Each test run is identified by the value in the **Version No.** fields.
+Log entries are listed in the order that they were created, which means that the different scenarios are mixed. <!--they need to apply filters to group results, I guess?--> Each run is identified by the value in the **Version No.** fields.

 By default, the **Log Entries** page is filtered to show the latest version, but you can change or remove the filter if you want to compare runs.